bustardcelly/blog-to-markdown/blog-posts/2016/02/04/http-to-https/index.md

 Getting this site under HTTPS using using [Amazon Web Services](https://aws.amazon.com/) to host and [Let's Encrypt](https://letsencrypt.org/) to secure was quick and painless - in just a few hours I was up and running!

 Hopefully this article will help anyone else out there interested in moving their site from HTTP to HTTPS.
 Good luck!

+> If you do find any content no longer available, please let me know in the comments.
+Much appreciated!

 <hr>